Below are answers to many common-and some not so common-questions asked by our visitors. If you feel we've left one out, please let us know!

 Does the park close at night?

 No, the park never closes.
-The visitor center is open daily from 8 a.m. to 4:30 p.m. (except some winter holidays), with extended hours spring through fall.
+The visitor center is open daily at least from 9 a.m. to 4 p.m. (except Christmas), with extended hours spring through fall.
 More...

 How do I get an entrance fee waiver?

 Fee waivers are available to educational groups when the purpose of their visit is educational rather than recreational.
 More...

 Current weather and local forecasts are available from the .

 There are pay phones available outside the visitor center.
 There are no pay phones at the campground.